 4) Cleanup

-• Extend the service with Helm charts (e.g., Flyte) using the IAM roles and buckets you created.
+• Add Helm charts (Flyte, Argo) that rely on the IAM roles and buckets you created.

-• Add more modules (Redis, SES, DocumentDB) and wire them with links.
+• Drop in more modules (Redis, SES, DocumentDB) and wire them with links.

-• Configure remote state backends and profiles to match your AWS org structure.
+• Use profile/remote backend configuration to match your AWS org structure.